 Course Overview

-It Girls: Empowering Women in Technology is an interactive and fun two-week course where you’ll gain real-world skills in a variety of technology topics, learn from current technology experts, and explore women’s impact on the technology field.
+It Girls: Empowering Women in Technology is an interactive and fun course where you’ll gain real-world skills in a variety of technology topics, learn from current technology experts, and explore women’s impact on the technology field.
 Through lectures, hands-on activities, a course-long web development project and the building of a professional portfolio, participants leave the experience feeling energized, driven, curious about information technology, and inspired to seek future opportunities in STEM.

 The speakers and daily topics are different every year.
 Past topics include: